 - Huber Breaker Preservation Society: $1,000 to place a pedestrian access gate in a wrought iron fence surrounding the property around the Huber Memorial Park.

 - Eastern Middle Anthracite Region Recovery, Inc.: $1,000 for enhancement of the Audenreid AMD Treatment System to provide reliable flow to the micro-hydro turbines.

 In 2010, ARIPPA celebrated its 20th Anniversary by awarding $20,000 via the AML/AMD Reclamation Award Program, funding several projects throughout the state including:

 - Clearfield Creek Watershed Association: $8,000 for Swank 13 AMD Passive Treatment

-- Evergreen Conservancy: $2,000 for alternative energy development at Tanoma Wetlands
+- Evergreen Conservancy: $2,000 Alternative Energy development at Tanoma Wetlands

-- Schuylkill Headwaters Association: $4,770 to repair the Glendower Breech which will return a stream back to its original channel avoiding contact with coal sediment
+- Schuykill Headwaters Association: $4,770 to repair the Glendower Breech which will return a stream back to its original channel avoiding contact with coal sediment.

-- Eastern Middle Anthracite Region Recovery, Inc.: $4,770 for construction of a raw water intake on the Audenreid Treatment System to increase flow to the micro-hydro turbines
+- Eastern Middle Anthracite Region Recovery, Inc.: $4,770 to construct a water intake on the Audenreid Treatment System to increase flow to the micro-hydro turbines